TOronto Athlete + Spectator information

-A : The Premier League was founded to bring professional volleyball to Canada.
-We provide off-season training and competition for both athletes returning from contracts overseas, and current University / College athletes who are looking to play alongside former Pro's, National Team athletes and all-stars that will enhance their own game.
-In addition, we hope that in the future athletes will have the option to go overseas on contract or play right here in Canada!
+A : The Premier League was created to establish professional volleyball to Canada.
+We provide off-season training and competition for both athletes returning from contracts overseas, and current University / College athletes who are looking to play alongside former Pro's, National Team athletes and all-stars that will enhance their own game - a true Pro-Am experience.
+In addition, we help give athletes the platform and recognition to get their first contract overseas!

 Q : Is there a fee to play in the League?

-A : No, athletes do not pay to play in the Premier League however you are required to pay at $250 deposit with your application, and a $25 application fee.
-Athletes who are not selected to the Toronto Premier League will be notified on May 14 and returned their deposit in full.
+A : No, athletes do not pay to play in the Premier League however you are required to pay a $25 application fee, and may be required to pay a deposit to your club.

 Q : Is there prize money?

 A : Yes, prize money for the 2019 is TBA.

 A : Prize money awarded during the Finals are split between all athletes equally.